Frequently asked questions

 How can I enroll in a Usona Institute Clinical Trial?

-To view our open trials and qualifications for enrollment please visit our Clinical Trials page for detailed information.
+Usona Institute does not offer expanded access of psilocybin or 5-MeO-DMT at this time.
+To view our open clinical trials and qualifications for enrollment please visit our Clinical Trials page for detailed information.

 About Our Psilocybin